-In addition to individuals at Tufts University and Tufts Medical Center, eligible applicants include members of Tufts CTSI academic, medical, industry, non-for-profit, and community partner or collaborator institutions.
-Individuals and research teams may request up to $30,000 per award.
-To stimulate collaboration, research teams including investigators from two Tufts CTSI-affiliated institutions may request up to $45,000 per award and three institutions up to a maximum award amount of $60,000.
-Selected projects will be funded for one year, beginning May 1, 2019 and ending April 30, 2020, pending National Institutes of Health (NIH) approval.
+In addition to individuals at Tufts University and Tufts Medical Center, eligible applicants include members of Tufts CTSI partner or collaborator institutions.
+Individuals and research teams may request up to $40,000 per award.
+To stimulate collaboration, research teams including investigators from multiple Tufts CTSI-affiliated institutions may request up to $55,000 per award.
+Selected projects will be funded for one year, beginning May 1, 2022 and ending April 30, 2023, pending National Institutes of Health (NIH) approval.

 Who is eligible?

-To be eligible for the Pilot Studies Program grant, the Principal Investigator (PI) must have a primary appointment or position at a Tufts CTSI academic, medical, industry, not-for-profit, or community partner or collaborator institution.
+To be eligible for the Pilot Studies Program grant, the Principal Investigator (PI) must have a primary appointment or position at a Tufts CTSI academic, medical, not-for-profit, or community partner or collaborator organization.
 Applicant research teams may include collaborators who are and who are not affiliated with Tufts CTSI.

 Request for Applications